murphye/cheap-gke-cluster/README.md

 9. *In the Google Cloud console, why don't I don't see the deployed Load Balancer?*

     The Regional HTTP Load Balancer type is not supported in the Google Cloud console at this time.
-You will be able to see the Backend and the Forwarding Rules however.
+However, you will be able to see the Backend and the Forwarding Rules (Frontend).

 10. *What if I have stateful workloads such as a PostgreSQL database?*